Surface vehicle development including fully autonomous control to be used as target vehicle for military target practice in naval operations.

 Sailing navigation algorithms have also been incorporated to the system; defining curve based smooth turns for avoiding boat capsizing.
 Assisted manual control is also possible for approach maneuvers and on mission manual control.

 Safety area integration is one of the main features on the system.
 The autopilot permits to configure an area surrounding the matrix boat, in which all crew is located, so the target vehicle will never enter this area while sailing autonomously.
 Furthermore, it will never activate chaffs or other devices meanwhile inside safety area.
-For increased safety, panic button can be installed on the control station, permitting the operator to stop all systems in case there is any safety issue.
+For increased safety, a panic button can be installed on the control station, permitting the operator to stop all systems in case there is any safety issue.

 Embention collaborates in this project for the integration of Veronte Autopilot and electronics within the unmanned boats, being SCR in charge of surface vehicle development and system management.